What Is the Car Insurance Loyalty Penalty?

 5. Know the Best Time to Switch

 If shopping reveals you're significantly overpaying, switching mid-policy is an option — but timing matters.
-Review the best time to switch car insurance to avoid cancellation fees and ensure there's no gap in coverage.
+Review when and how to switch car insurance companies to avoid cancellation fees and ensure there's no gap in coverage.
+You should also understand the risks of switching too often to make sure you're acting at the optimal time.

 When Loyalty Programs Actually Provide Real Value